 The wooden sports hall flooring in the cafe is a reclaimed material from an Amsterdam school gym.
 Dashes of colour line the floor like pieces of data.
 An iconic light feature which subtly portrayes the google colourscheme flanks the steel stairs interconnecting the two floors of this meeting hub.
 Measurements and detailing of the cupboards are designed with reference to the renowned Dutch ‘De Stijl’ tradition.
 The bar is made of an old tree that once grew in the city centre of Amsterdam.
 Together this creates a raw and unpolished look and feel to match the urban, slightly underground qualities of life in Amsterdam.

 The working café is characterized by an iconic light feature which flanks the stair interconnecting two floors, and references to typical Dutch games and the famous ‘De Stijl’ elements.

 Space dividing cabinets are flexible and completely demountable as they are made without use of glue.
-Splashes of colour radiate from the meeting rooms, whereas the workspace itself is materialised in greys, whites, blacks and dotted with plants.
+Splashes of colour radiate from the meeting rooms around the building core.
+The workspace itself is materialised in greys, whites, blacks and dotted with plants.
 The people and their personalities give colour to this canvas, maximising the paths their creativity can take.